TEMPLE578/ObsidianGitSync/Economics.md

 Part of the process of abstraction

-This concept helps us simplify reality to focus on t
+This concept helps us simplify reality to focus on the relationshi